Powers of Horror: Compared to Lacan

 Kristeva's understanding of the "abject" provides a helpful term to contrast to Lacan's objet petit a (or the "object - cause of desire").
 Whereas the objet petit a allows a subject to coordinate his or her desires, thus allowing the symbolic order of meaning and intersubjective community to persist, the abject "is radically excluded and," as Kristeva explains, "draws me toward the place where meaning collapses".
 It is neither object nor subject; the abject is situated, rather, at a place before we entered into the symbolic order.
 (On the symbolic order, see, in particular, the Lacan module on psychosexual development.)
 As Kristeva puts it, "Abjection preserves what existed in the archaism of pre-objectal relationship, in the immemorial violence with which a body becomes separated from another body in order to be".
 The abject marks what Kristeva terms a "primal repression," one that precedes the establishment of the subject's relation to its objects of desire and of representation, before even the establishment of the opposition between consciousness and the unconscious.

 Kristeva refers, instead, to the moment in our psychosexual development when we established a border or separation between human and animal, between culture and that which preceded it.
 On the level of archaic memory, Kristeva refers to the primitive effort to separate ourselves from the animal: "by way of abjection, primitive societies have marked out a precise area of their culture in order to remove it from the threatening world of animals or animalism, which were imagined as representatives of sex and murder".
 On the level of our individual psychosexual development, the abject marks the moment when we separated ourselves from the mother, when we began to recognize a boundary between "me" and other, between "me" and "(m)other."
 (See the Kristeva Module on Psychosexual Development.)
-The abject is "a precondition of narcissism". which is to say, a precondition for the narcissism of the mirror stage, which occur after we establish these primal distinctions.
+The abject is "a precondition of narcissism". which is to say, a precondition for the narcissism of the mirror stage, which occurs after we establish these primal distinctions.
 The abject thus at once represents the threat that meaning is breaking down and constitutes our reaction to such a breakdown: a reestablishment of our "primal repression."
 The abject has to do with "what disturbs identity, system, order.
 What does not respect borders, positions, rules".and, so, can also include crimes like Auschwitz.
 Such crimes are abject precisely because they draw attention to the "fragility of the law".